US National Debt

 How to Read This Dashboard

-Every counter on this page is anchored to an official government snapshot — the most recently published figure from the US Treasury, Bureau of Economic Analysis, or other primary source — and animated forward at the trailing 12-month average rate.
-The national debt counter, for example, starts from Treasury's "Debt to the Penny" dataset (updated daily) and runs at the per-second equivalent of the past year's average daily borrowing.
+Every counter on this page is anchored to an official government snapshot — the most recently published figure from the Federal Reserve's FRED database, Bureau of Economic Analysis, or other primary source — and animated forward at the trailing 12-month average rate.
+The national debt counter, for example, starts from the FRED GFDEBTN series (total public debt, updated quarterly) extrapolated to today using the annual deficit rate.

 This produces a statistically accurate average estimate of where each total stands right now.
 It is not a live transaction feed — federal spending and revenue occur in large, irregular tranches (Social Security payments on Wednesdays, quarterly tax deadlines, month-end interagency transfers).
 The counter shows you the trend, not the tick-by-tick reality.
 Think of it like a car's average-speed display rather than a moment-by-moment speedometer.

 Counter rates are reviewed and updated monthly as new data is released.
+Counter rates last updated: June 5, 2026.
 For a full breakdown of every rate, source, and assumption, see the Sources & Methodology page.

 Frequently Asked Questions